MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### August 19, Friday

+**Today's Progress**:

+### August 18, Thursday

+**Today's Progress**: Finally back on track today with some Free Code Camp review, Anki spaced repetition, and closing out a small JS project from the Traversy Udemy course.

 ### July 29, Friday

 **Today's Progress**: Began review of class 26, completed Anki review, and worked on Code Wars challenges.
 Also began work on a small DOM and local storage project and started a small component challenge project from Frontend Mentor.